SimonBarak/blog/_documents/Linos-Alexandre-Sicilianos-en.md

 This was clearly a&nbsp;declaration of&nbsp;the applicant’s guilt which, firstly, encouraged the public to&nbsp;believe him guilty and, secondly, prejudged the assessment of&nbsp;the facts by&nbsp;the competent judicial authority.
 The Court has found a&nbsp;breach of&nbsp;Article 6&nbsp;§ 2.

 In&nbsp;_Butkevičius v.
 Lithuania_[^3] the Prosecutor General gave an&nbsp;interview to&nbsp;the media a&nbsp;few days after the applicant’s arrest where he&nbsp;said that he&nbsp;had “enough sound evidence of&nbsp;the guilt” of&nbsp;the applicant.
 Two days later he&nbsp;qualified the applicant’s offence “as an&nbsp;attempt to&nbsp;cheat”.
-The applicant was subsequently convicted. in&nbsp;respect of&nbsp;the statements of&nbsp;the Prosecutor General the Court found that while the statements gave some cause for concern, it&nbsp;accepted that they might be&nbsp;interpreted as&nbsp;a mere assertion that there was sufficient evidence to&nbsp;support a&nbsp;finding of&nbsp;guilt by&nbsp;a court and, thus, to&nbsp;justify the application to&nbsp;the Seimas for permission to&nbsp;bring criminal proceedings.
-The Court took a&nbsp;different approach as&nbsp;regards the Chairman of&nbsp;the Parliament who was quoted in&nbsp;the newspaper as&nbsp;having referred to&nbsp;the applicant as&nbsp;a “bribetaker”.
+The applicant was subsequently convicted.
+In&nbsp;respect of&nbsp;the statements of&nbsp;the Prosecutor General the Court found that while the statements gave some cause for concern, it&nbsp;accepted that they might be&nbsp;interpreted as&nbsp;a mere assertion that there was sufficient evidence to&nbsp;support a&nbsp;finding of&nbsp;guilt by&nbsp;a court and, thus, to&nbsp;justify the application to&nbsp;the Seimas for permission to&nbsp;initiate criminal proceedings.
+The Court took a&nbsp;different approach as&nbsp;regards the President of&nbsp;the Parliament who was quoted in&nbsp;the newspaper as&nbsp;having referred to&nbsp;the applicant as&nbsp;a “bribetaker”.

 ## The right to&nbsp;private life under Article 8

 “1.
-Everyone has the right to&nbsp;respect for his private and family life, his home and his correspondence.
+Everyone has the right to&nbsp;respect his private and family life, his home and his correspondence.

 2. There shall be&nbsp;no interference by&nbsp;a public authority with the exercise of&nbsp;this right except such as&nbsp;is in&nbsp;accordance with the law and is&nbsp;necessary in&nbsp;a democratic society in&nbsp;the interests of&nbsp;national security, public safety or&nbsp;the economic well-being of&nbsp;the country, for the prevention of&nbsp;disorder or&nbsp;crime, for the protection of&nbsp;health or&nbsp;morals, or&nbsp;for the protection of&nbsp;the rights and freedoms of&nbsp;others.”

 An&nbsp;accused may also complain of&nbsp;a violation of&nbsp;his right to&nbsp;private life as&nbsp;a result of&nbsp;statements made by&nbsp;public officials in&nbsp;connection with pending criminal proceedings or&nbsp;by the media.

-I&nbsp;will give you one example here.
+I&nbsp;will give you one example.
 In&nbsp;_Craxi v.
-Italy_[^4]\_ \_the accused complained about the Public Prosecutor's decision to&nbsp;deposit material in&nbsp;the registry of&nbsp;the Court which violated his right to&nbsp;respect for correspondence.
-The Press had picked up&nbsp;on that material (intercepted telephone conversations) and released them into the public domain.
-In&nbsp;that case, the Court held that the national authorities were not merely subject to&nbsp;a negative obligation not to&nbsp;knowingly disclose information protected by&nbsp;Article 8, but that they should also take steps to&nbsp;ensure effective protection of&nbsp;an accused person’s right to&nbsp;respect for his correspondence.
+Italy_[^4]\_ \_the accused complained about the Public Prosecutor's decision to&nbsp;deposit material in&nbsp;the registry of&nbsp;the Court which violated his right to&nbsp;respect correspondence.
+The press picked up&nbsp;on that material (intercepted telephone conversations) and made them public.
+In&nbsp;that case, the Court held that the national authorities were not merely subject to&nbsp;a negative obligation not to&nbsp;knowingly disclose information protected by&nbsp;Article 8, but that they should also take steps to&nbsp;ensure effective protection of&nbsp;an accused person’s right to&nbsp;respect his correspondence.

 ## The right to&nbsp;receive and impart information